McGill-NLP/instruct-qa/examples/README.md

 - [HotpotQA](https://huggingface.co/datasets/hotpot_qa)
 - [TopiOCQA](https://huggingface.co/datasets/McGill-NLP/TopiOCQA)

-It is easy to add any HuggingFace dataset to the library by providing a mapping, as demonstrated [here]().

 Here is an example to generate responses for Natural Questions using DPR retriever and Flan-T5 generator.
 ```bash
 python experiments/question_answering.py \